A mother loses custody of her child

 When he rang the doorbell one of Betty’s younger children ran to the door to see who it might be, as children often do.
-Betty opened the door and when she saw it was a stranger she pushed her younger child behind her to put herself between her child and the investigator.
+Betty opened the door and when she saw it was a stranger she moved her younger child behind her to put herself between her child and the (stranger) investigator.
 She accepted the papers without causing any incident and the private investigator went on his way.

 Betty now needed to hire an attorney and she did just that.

-And the private investigator lied
+But the private investigator lied!

 In this case, when the private investigator filed his affidavit of service he added language similar to the following,